-When you get involved in elearning, you may hear people talk about ‘SCORM versions’ or making sure a course is ‘SCORM compliant’.
-But what does this actually mean?
-What is this “Sharable Content Object Reference Model” or SCORM?
+When you get involved in creating online learning, you may hear people talk about ‘SCORM versions’ or making sure a course is ‘SCORM compliant’.
+But what does SCORM actually mean?
+What is this “Sharable Content Object Reference Model” or SCORM and what are SCORM files?
+There’s plenty to unpack when it comes to the different SCORM formats.
 Let’s go back to basics.
-Read on to find out…
+Read on to find out more…

 - What is SCORM?